WiIIson/EMGFlow-Python-Package/docs/05 ExtractFeatures Feature Documentation.md

 **Description**

 Calculates the Integrated EMG (IEMG) of the signal.
 The IEMG measures the area under the curve of the signal, which can provide useful information about muscle activity.
+In an EMG signal, the IEMG describes when the muscle begins contracting, and is related to the signal sequence firing point (Phinyomark et al., 2009).

 ```python
 CalcIEMG(Signal, col, sr)